JoshOrndorff/recipes/text/3-entrees/storage-api/cache.md

 ## Copy Types

-For [`Copy`](https://doc.rust-lang.org/std/marker/trait.Copy.html) types, it is easy to reuse previous storage calls by simply reusing the value (which is automatically cloned upon reuse).
-With this in mind, the second call in the following code is unnecessary:
+For [`Copy`](https://doc.rust-lang.org/std/marker/trait.Copy.html) types, it is easy to reuse previous storage calls by simply reusing the value, which is automatically cloned upon reuse.
+In the code below, the second call is unnecessary:

 ```rust, ignore
 fn increase_value_no_cache(origin, some_val: u32) -> DispatchResult {